GravityKit/GravityView/readme.txt

 = develop =

 * Added: Ability to perform exact-match searches in the search bar by enclosing search terms in quotation marks.
-* Fixed: Fatal error when editing posts/pages containing GravityView blocks
+* Added: Ability to duplicate a field or widget with all its configuration.
+* Added: Ability to add a field before another field.
+* Added: Range filter for numeric fields in search widget.
-* Fixed: Editing an entry with Yoast SEO active would result in changes being saved twice
+* Fixed: Editing an entry with Yoast SEO active would result in changes being saved twice.
+* Fixed: Support Views with secrets in LifterLMS dashboards.
+* Fixed: Fatal error when editing posts/pages containing GravityView blocks.

 __Developer Updates:__